wpilibsuite/frc-characterization/README.md

 ![Test instructions](images/runningtest.png)

-After all four tests have been completed, the `save` button will become activated:
+After all four tests (track width is optional--if you use it, set the rotation voltage to something that makes your robot go relatively slow) have been completed, the `save` button will become activated:

 ![Save data](images/savedata.png)